CodeWringer/ambersteel/documents/en/ruleset/rules.md

 | 8   | 144 | 216 |
 | 9   | 180 | 270 |
 | 10  | 220 | 330 |

+Whenever a skill advances, its associated successes and failures must each be reset to 0.

 #### Practice
 It is possible to advance skills *passively*.
 Whenever a large period of time is spent outside of active adventure, **PC**'s can practice a skill of choice.